Japan's Kishida lays out new contigency plan against Omicron risk

 "If a spike in infections lead to a shortage of hospital beds, we must flexibly consider ramping up curbs on activity," Kishida said.

-Kishida also said he will forgo overseas visits before the start of Japan's parliament session on Jan.
+The prime minister also said he will forgo overseas visits before the next session of parliament starts on Jan.
 17 to focus on laying out anti-pandemic measures.

-Domestic media have reported that Kishida was aiming to visit Australia and the United States to meet his counterparts before parliament convenes.
+There have been media reports that Kishida was planning to visit Australia and the United States before parliament convenes.

-Japan confirmed the first known case of Omicron infections that could not be traced back to overseas travellers.
+In December, Japan confirmed its first known case of an Omicron infection that could not be traced back to overseas travellers.

 A total of 993 Omicron cases have been found in Japan as of Monday, including 295 cases considered as community transmissions, according to the health ministry.

-Japan's Yomiuri newspaper reported on Tuesday its own survey showed Omicron infections in Japan have exceeded 1,000 cases.
+Jiji news agency reported that daily COVID-19 infections in Japan exceeded 1,000 on Tuesday for the first time in three months.

-The southernmost prefecture of Okinawa has entered the "sixth wave" of the coronavirus, Okinawa goveror Denny Tamaki told reporters on Tuesday, citing fast spreading of Omicron variant.
+The southernmost prefecture of Okinawa has entered the "sixth wave" of the coronavirus, Okinawa goveror Denny Tamaki told reporters on Tuesday, noting the highly transmissible Omicron variant's role in the spread of infections.

 Okinawa reported a fresh 225 virus cases on Tuesday, the highest in more than three months, said Tamaki, adding infections inside U.S. military bases in the prefecture continued to increase.

-(Reporting by Leika Kihara and Kantaro Komiya; additional reporting by Ju-min Park; Editing by Muralikumar Anantharaman and Michael Perry)
+(Reporting by Leika Kihara and Kantaro Komiya; additional reporting by Ju-min Park and Sakura Murakami; Editing by Muralikumar Anantharaman, Michael Perry & Simon Cameron-Moore)

 (c) Copyright Thomson Reuters 2022.
 Click For Restrictions -